Asleep (novel): Description

 The novel contains three stories.
 All three center around sleep, dreams, death, and at least two women who share the love of a single man.

 Night & Night's Travelers

-Shibami is a 22-year-old girl who shared a close relationship with both her brother and cousin.
+Shibami is a 22-year-old woman who shared a close relationship with both her brother and cousin.
 Her brother, Yoshihiro, who is charismatic and romantic, falls for an American woman named Sarah and moves to Boston.
 Meanwhile, her cousin, Mari, realises that she has always been in love with Yoshihiro.
 When Yoshihiro returns from America, he and Mari become lovers until his sudden death.
 The story is about the relationship between Mari and the narrator, and about how the death of a loved one, and the secrets they have left behind, can affect the people who were closest to them.

 Love Songs

 About a young woman named Fumi who is battling an addiction to alcohol.
 She hears strange music at night and remembers the face of Haru, a woman she lived with when they were both fighting over the affections of the same man.
 She slowly realizes that she loved this woman, and when she and her boyfriend realize that she has died, they seek a way to contact her from beyond the grave.